- Oca is a tuber crop native to the Andes, where it was developed alongside the similar tuber crops potato, ulluco, and mashua.

 I see a lot of pollinator interest in oca here.
 Bumble bees, hover flies, and small native bees, particularly a Panurginus species, are all very active.
 Honey bees are occasionally interested when native flowers are in dearth.
 The more oca that we have grown, the more pollinator activity I have observed.

-There are approximately 3040 seeds per gram in seed collected from mixed varieties.
+When fully dried, there are approximately 2900 oca seeds per gram in seed collected from mixed varieties.
 Varieties differ in seed weight by about +/- 26%.

 Oca seems to have few significant pests in North America other than the vole (field mouse).
 Voles have a great love for oca tubers and can do significant damage to the crop.
 Because oca is harvested fairly late in the year, it is often the only food source present in large quantities.
 This can attract large numbers of voles.
-Deer will lightly browse oca, primarily eating the tips and rarely going any farther.
+Deer will usually only lightly browse oca, but occasionally they seem to develop a taste for it and can become a serious problem.

 Tarnished plant bugs can occasionally become a problem, particularly for breeders, because they seem to be mostly interested in the flowers.
 Wireworms can cause cosmetic damage to tubers, but are rarely a serious problem.